NotCampeur/webserv/README.md

 All libraries will be build and the binary will be ready to launch

 ## Content
-* A simple read/write communication HTTP server.
+* A simple HTTP server.

 ## Ressources
 * https://www.ibm.com/docs/en/i/7.2?topic=designs-using-poll-instead-select     <-Different API explanation